NecipAkgz/vscode-code-autocomplete/README.md

 ## Installation

-Install through VS Code extensions, search for `TabNine+` by `Benas Svipas`. _If you can't find extension by name try to search by publisher name._
+Install through VS Code extensions, search for `Code Autocomplete` by `Benas Svipas`. _If you can't find extension by name try to search by publisher name._

 ## Usage